 Today I’m sharing my Fried Chee Cheong Fun recipe.
 Years ago, my colleagues and I used to patronize a famous, but now defunct Zi Char stall in the Joo Chiat Place Coffeeshop after Everitt Road intersection!
 This particular Zi Char stall was very famous for its Fried Chee Cheong Fun (Cantonese Rice Rolls), but too bad it has since wrapped up its business according to some vendors which are still operating in that coffee shop.
 So far I have not been able to find Fried Chee Cheong Fun as good as what that particular zi char stall used to serve.
 That’s why I decided to try making it for myself, and after several attempts I believe I have finally managed to replicate the dish to taste exactly the way I remember!

-- Leave the Chee Cheong Fun in the fridge overnight.
+- Leave the Chee Cheong Fun in the fridge overnight to harden.

-- When it is hardened, cut it into 1" pieces lengthwise.
+- When it is hardened, cut it into 3cm pieces lengthwise.

-- Cut the spring onions in small pieces.
+- Wash and cut the spring onions in small pieces.

-- Wash the bean sprouts and drain dry in a sieve.
+- Remove the root of the bean sprout, Wash them and drain dry in a colander.

-Wash, peel and devein the prawn.
+- Wash, deshell and devein the prawn.
 See my video on How to Clean and Prepare Prawns

 - Beat the eggs and add a pinch of salt.